Think you’re alone and safe at home?

-Jinkers are able to access any electronic device remotely, turning on in-built cameras and microphones without a victim ever knowing their device was hacked.
+Jinkers are able to access any electronic device remotely, turn on in-built cameras and microphones without a victim ever knowing about it.

 And he says that it’s better than reality television.

-‘The stuff is free and totally unscripted and the devices go with them wherever they go.
+‘The stuff is totally unscripted.
+The devices go with them wherever they go.

 Jinker Kurdaitcha isn’t new to electronic eavesdropping.
 In the eighties, he says he owned a police scanner and would listen to breakups, hookups, phone-sex and employees being sacked.
 It was raw and often saucy.